jackbrookes/jackbrookes.github.io/src/content/my-work.md

 ## Unity projects

-The [Unity Experiment Framework (UXF)](http://immersivecognition.github.io/unity-experiment-framework) - Framework for human behaviour experiments in Unity, including enabling virtual reality experiments and remote data collection.
+The [Unity Experiment Framework (UXF)](http://immersivecognition.github.io/unity-experiment-framework) is a software framework for developing virtual reality human behaviour experiments in Unity.
 It gives researchers easy-to-use tools to create applications to investigate how humans learn, move, and think.
+UXF includes complex systems for experiment flow and data collection in a set of simple Unity components.
+It supports virtual reality experiments, web browser based experiments, traditional screen-based experiments, and remote data collection by storing data in the cloud.
 I developed it during my PhD, made it open source, and have been continually updating it since then.
-UXF includes complex systems for experiment flow and data collection in a set of simple Unity components.

 <img src="/static/image/uxf.png"/>